Where Does the Name Singapore Originate?

 - You might want to get an MRT rail pass.
 It goes to most places very easily.
 You can even use this from the airport if you want to.

-- I would divide the central city into three main walking areas:
+- See Singapore the Theme Park, for my last walking tour.
+I would divide the central city into three main walking areas:

 - Bay Gardens and colonial area to the south and around the bay.
 There’s a lot to do and see here, especially in the Bay Gardens area.
 You can walk right round the bay in a circle anticlockwise, going past the Merlion and ending at the Padang if you wanted to.
 There are also galleries/museums here.
 You could probably walk all of this and there are lots of places to sit and rest/eat on the way